The-Knowledge-House/DS_22/phase_1/week_9/Lab/README.md

 ### Percent Change

-For this project, you will create a function called `def percent_change(list_data, year1, year2)` that takes in your list of dictionaries `list_data`, and two string years `year1` and `year2` and will return the percent change from year1 to year2.
+For this project, you will create a function called `def percent_change(list_data, year1, year2, column)` that takes in your list of dictionaries `list_data`, and two string years `year1` and `year2` and will return the percent change from year1 to year2 of `column`.

 For reference, percent change is the following [formula](https://www.wallstreetmojo.com/percentage-change-formula/).